mjuvela/ISM/README.md

 The directory *FITS* will contain programs related to the handling of FITS images.
 At the moment there is a draft program for the resampling of FITS images using the Drizzle algorithm (for example the optional shrinking of imput-image pixels is not yet implemented).

-The call
+If one executes

+python test_drizzle.py

+it should run a series of tests, comparing the run times of Montage.reproject (assuming that one has installed montage_wrapper) and the OpenCL routine run on CPU and on GPU (assuming one has those available).
+Furthermore, the call

-ResampleImage.py g.fits A.fits B.fits
+ResampleImage.py  g.fits A.fita B.fits

-should resample g.fits onto the pixels defined by the header of of the B.fits FITS image.
-The result would be written as a new FITS file B.fits.
-A.fits was produced from g.fits with the Montage program so that and the above-written B.fits should be similar (except for the borders, see the first link below).
+will resample the FITS image g.fits onto the pixels defined in the header of the file A.fits, writing the result as the new file B.fits.
+If one has already run test_drizzle.py, g.fits and A.fits should already axist.
+A.fits was produced from g.fits with the Montage program so that A.fits and the file B.fits, created by the above ResampleImage call, should be similar (except for the borders, see the first link below).

 For more information,see
 * http://www.interstellarmedium.org/tools-for-fits-images/